 91.9 Lawrenceville 90.5 Easton

-Original WDVR Heartlands Hayride country music variety show
+The World's Original WDVR Heartlands Hayride radio barn dance & country music

-was formed in 2009 by musicians from the Holmesburg Bluegrass Jam in
+Bluegrass Band was formed in 2009 by musicians from the Holmesburg Bluegrass Jam

 vocals and guitar, while her husband Mike Reeve plays mandolin and dobro.
 Rick

 Shryock, from Delaware County, PA, plays fiddle and sings back-up vocals, and

 Aaron Campbell, from Delaware County, PA, plays banjo and sings lead and back-up

 vocals.
 Matt Steck is on bass, and he hails from Maple Shade, NJ.

 The band is best known for the traditional bluegrass music they play and

 their three-part harmonies, in addition to writing their own songs which are